oroinc/documentation/commerce/dev_guide/web_api/index.rst

     the same information but with different identifiers.

 .. note::
     It is possible to create both primary and related API resources via a single API request.
-For details see the `Create and Update       Related Resources Together with a Primary API Resource <./data-api#create-and-update-related-resources-together-with-a-primary-api-     resource>`__ section.
+For details see the `Create and Update Related Resources Together with a Primary API Resource`_ section.

 PATCH